 The law’s solution was a notice requirement.
 Before a bulk sale could close, the buyer had to notify the seller’s creditors, giving them an opportunity to assert claims against the assets before they changed hands.
 If the buyer failed to provide notice, creditors could pursue the assets in the buyer’s hands as if the sale had never occurred.

 Article 6 of the Uniform Commercial Code (UCC) codified these requirements into a standardized framework that most states adopted in some form.
+The original text of Article 6 and its 1989 revision are maintained by the Uniform Law Commission and published by the Legal Information Institute.

 UCC Article 6: The Original Framework